jrpespinas/math-ml/README.md

 # math
-Contains exercises and homework in various math subjects such as, linear algebra, numerical analysis, etc.
+This repository contains exercises, lectures, and homework in various math subjects such as, linear algebra, numerical analysis, etc.